awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

 Viewing the application and slow logs in CloudWatch is just like viewing any other CloudWatch log\.
 For more information, see [View Log Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#ViewingLogData) in the *Amazon CloudWatch Logs User Guide*\.

 Here are some considerations for viewing the logs:
 + Amazon ES publishes only the first 255,000 characters of each line to CloudWatch\.
 Any remaining content is truncated\.
+For audit logs, it's 10,000 characters per message\.
-+ In CloudWatch, the log stream names have suffixes of `-index-slow-logs`, `-search-slow-logs`, and `-es-application-logs` to help identify their contents\.
++ In CloudWatch, the log stream names have suffixes of `-index-slow-logs`, `-search-slow-logs`, `-es-application-logs`, and `-audit-logs` to help identify their contents\.